Bethsaida: Bronze and Iron Ages

 A stele from Bethsaida (et-Tell) depicting a Canaanite deity, possibly Kašku.
 On display at the Israel Museum in Jerusalem.

 Most imposing archaeological finds, mainly from the Stratum V city gate, date to the 8th century BCE, but as of 2024, archaeologists have found the northwestern chamber wall of the Geshurite city gate of Stratum VI, dating to the 11th-10th centuries BCE.
 The et-Tell site would have been easily the largest and strongest city to the east of the Jordan Valley during the Iron Age II era.

-The archaeologists tentatively identify the city with biblical Zer, a name used during the First Temple period.
+The Iron Age city at et-Tell was destroyed in 734–732 BCE during the campaign of the Assyrian king Tiglath-pileser III, an event that also marked the end of the kingdom of Geshur.
+Archaeological evidence indicates a violent destruction, including widespread burning, structural collapse, and particularly heavy damage at the city gate.
+Finds such as arrowheads and the state of storage areas point to fighting and the exhaustion of supplies.
+The remains also show that portions of the gate complex were later dismantled and removed.
+Taken together, this evidence indicates that the Iron Age city came to an end in this episode and did not recover its former status.

 Hellenistic and Roman periods

 Et-Tell was reinhabited again in the third century BCE and continued on a lesser scale during the first century CE.
 Archaeological excavations at site have revealed fishing gear, including lead weights used for fishing nets, as well as sewing needles for repairing fishing nets.
 The findings indicate that most of the city's economy was based on fishing on the Sea of Galilee.
 Two silver coins dating to 143 BCE, as well as Seleucid bronze coins, bronze coins from the time of Alexander Jannaeus, King of the Hasmonean dynasty (reigned c.
 103–76 BCE), and one coin from the time of Philip the Tetrarch (a son of Herod the Great), ruler of the Bashan (reigned 4 BCE – 34 CE), were discovered at the site.
 Philip the Tetrarch applied the name "Julias" (Ἰουλιάδα) to the site, which he named after Caesar's daughter.